KGharib/Lego_Analysis/README.md

 Acknowledgements:

 This dataset was compiled by Rebrickable, which is a website to help identify what LEGO sets can be built given bricks and pieces from other LEGO sets.
 You can use these files for any purpose.

+### Aim:
+The purpose of this project is to perform EDA and answer business driven questions.